Installing a Column Radiator Cost

 Removing Column Radiators: Considerations and Costs

 Removing a column radiator involves draining the central heating system, disconnecting the pipework, and unbolting the radiator from its brackets.
-You can expect to pay between £50 and £100 for removal per radiator, and the cost of disposing of old units will be added on top.
+You can expect to pay between £50 and £100 for removal per radiator.
+Disposal of the old unit typically adds a further £20 to £50, though some tradespeople will include this in their overall quote — it's worth confirming when you receive a price.

 There’s a risk of wall damage or plumbing issues when a radiator is being removed, and you’ll need to cover the cost to fix the damage.
 It’s often cheaper to remove multiple radiators during a single visit, as your chosen tradesperson is already there working.